WSLAB3D/k8s-homelab/Readme.md

 - Execute commands remotely without accessing the VM console 💻
 - Run kubectl commands from your Windows machine 🎮
 - Set up everything from scratch for deep understanding 🔧

+Unlike simpler alternatives like Minikube or Kind, this setup mirrors a real production environment with multiple nodes, true networking, and SSH-based management.
+You'll gain hands-on experience with the complete installation process, network configuration, and infrastructure management.

 Think of it as your personal production environment - all the real-world practices, none of the complexity of cloud costs!
 Perfect for learning, testing, and experimenting with Kubernetes.